laixintao/uwsgi-docs/PyPy.rst

 With this approach you are able to use the library from a specific PyPy build and the home from another one.

-.. note:: Remember to prefix --pypy-lib with ./ if you want to point to a .so file in your current directory!
+.. 注意:: Remember to prefix --pypy-lib with ./ if you want to point to a .so file in your current directory!

 The PyPy setup file
 ^^^^^^^^^^^^^^^^^^^